jmathes/toy_raft/README.md

 --------------------------

 The core of the algorithm is all in the Server class, with extensive unit tests.
+There are 4x as many lines of tests as there are of code, using a few cool features of pytest and pytest_describe.

-The Server class is designed to be puppeteered in multiples to simulate a cluster, but I didn't have time to write those tests.
-I also ran out of time before adding support for I/O with a client.
+The Server class is designed to be puppeteered in multiples to simulate a cluster.
+TODO:
+- Add integration tests that run multiple servers at once
+- Add support for accepting, forwarding, and responding to client requests
+- Create a toy framework to run a cluster of Raft servers in Flask